 Unfair credit reporting can haunt you long past the resolution of outstanding debt.
-In fact, it can jeopardize your ability to obtain a mortgage or car loan or it may even prevent you from being approved to rent an apartment.
-Debt collectors may often try to use credit reporting against you when attempting to collect an amount.
-However, their actions must comply with the Fair Debt Collection Practices Act.
-Contact an experienced debt collection lawyer if you think your credit has been negatively impacted by unfair debt collection practices.
+It can jeopardize your ability to obtain a mortgage or car loan or even prevent you from being approved to rent an apartment.

 Frequently Asked Questions About Debt Collection

 We’ve compiled a list of frequently asked questions about debt collection to help you understand your rights and what you can do if debt collectors are harassing you.

 1. What should I do if a debt collector contacts me?

 If a debt collector contacts you, staying calm and collected is important.
 Ask for their name, the company they represent, the amount they claim you owe, and the original creditor’s name.
 You have the right to this information.
 If you don’t recognize the debt, you can request a validation notice, which is a detailed breakdown of the debt.